sojanmatt/cmpe202/lab4/README.md

         c.) check if the current group is eligible for the table

 I will implement the Observer design pattern for this restaurant system.
 Here Customer will be the observer and restaurant will be the subject.
-Any change in the table status will be communicated to the Restaurant(Subject) which in turn will broadcast it to the customer.
+Any change in the table status will be communicated to the Restaurant(Subject) which in turn will broadcast it to the customer(Observer).